CMJ-HTW/.github/profile/README.md

 Our mission is simple: to preserve computing history, inspire curiosity, and encourage hands-on learning in kids, teenagers, students, and adults alike.
 Through our museum projects, we give future generations a chance to explore and appreciate the evolution of technology.

 ## 🎯 Vision
-We envision the Computer Museum Junior as a leading educational hub, connecting visitors with the fascinating story of computing and inspiring the next generation of innovators at HTW Berlin and beyond.
+We envision the Computer Museum Junior as a leading educational hub, connecting visitors with the fascinating story of computing and inspiring the next generation of innovators.

 ---